grz0zrg/wui/README.md

 HTML elements with a specific layout are required to use some widgets (like tabs, see the documentation)

-A bit of style hacking may be necessary if you want widgets to suit your need or your taste, the demo page can be helpful.
+A bit of style hacking may be necessary if you want widgets to suit your need or your taste, the demo page can be helpful for that.

 ======

 <a name="wui"></a>
 ### WUI ###

-Not really a widget but a collection of tools, can be helpfull if you want to add draggable functionality to a div or do simple fade in/out.
+Not really a widget but a collection of tools, can be helpfull if you want to add draggable functionality to an element or apply fade in/out.

 Note: All effects have a fixed transition time value (set in the CSS), for simplicity.